 Blue eyeshadow first became a thing back in the ’60s, around the same time as Barbie started wearing blue on her eyes!
 More famous is the classic picture of Marilyn Monroe sporting bright blue eyeshadow, as well as other bright colours.

 Since then it’s been a trend that comes and goes but has never fully taken off.
 I think it’s better that way!

 Heavy Lower Eyeliner

-There was a time, in the not so distant past when looking like an Oompa Loompa was supposedly hot.
+There was a time, in the not-so-distant past when looking like an Oompa Loompa was supposedly hot.
 Or not!
-Over tanning is not a nice, nor sexy look so go light on the bronzing powder.
-Use it on your cheek bones and lightly fluff the rest of your face and neck.
+Overtanning is not a nice, or attractive look, so go light on the bronzing powder.
+Use it on your cheekbones and lightly fluff the rest of your face and neck.

 Many of these faux pas have been in and out of trends since the beginning of makeup.
 I only hope that we’ve learnt enough to keep them out for good!